crispgm/go-van/README.md

 ## Usage

-Compare to Ruby version of Caravan, `go-van` highly depends on `caravan.yml`.
+Compared to Ruby version of Caravan, `go-van` highly depends on `caravan.yml`.
 It assumes that `caravan.yml` is already setup.

 ```shell
 $ go-van